Menu

 • Voltage compatibility: Verify electrical system compatibility with 100-277V or 277-480V drivers

 Tip: Avoid using wide beam angles on steep terrain - narrow optics work better on advanced runs because they throw light further down the fall line.
+For large outdoor areas, consider LED sports lighting for maximum performance and efficiency.

 Choosing the Right Wattage and Beam Angle for Your Terrain

 Fixture selection depends on slope geometry and lighting needs.
 For beginner slopes with 20-30 foot pole heights, 400-600 watt fixtures with medium flood optics provide even coverage.
 Advanced terrain and competition areas benefit from 800 to 1200 watt units with narrow spot optics for long runs.
+Our LED outdoor lighting options are engineered to meet the demands of ski mountains and similar environments.

 Beam angle impacts coverage.
 15-25 degree narrow optics are best for distant terrain from tall poles, while 60-90 degree wide flood optics provide broad coverage for base areas and beginner hills.
 Most ski facilities use a mix of beam angles to eliminate dark zones and maintain uniform light levels.